justindavis/docker-rundeck-cluster/README.md

-after that juste access the web ui with the following link :
+after that just access the web ui with the following link :
 * https://localhost:4443/, for the first node
 * https://localhost:4442/, for the second node
 * login per default (if the variable was not change) : admin / admin